gavinz0228/pifetcher/README.md

 ```
 3. create a pifetcherConfig.json file, and add the fetcher mapping file that previously created to fetcher -> mappingConfigs with its name and file path

-num_works_per_time : defines the number of messages it try to fetch from the queue per work cycle
+numWorksPerTime : defines the number of messages it try to fetch from the queue per work cycle
-polling_interval_on_active : time interval before fetching the next message when the worker status is active(meaning it fetched at least on message in the last worker cycle)
+pollingIntervalOnActive : time interval before fetching the next message when the worker status is active(meaning it fetched at least on message in the last worker cycle)
-polling_interval_on_idle : time interval before fetching the next message when the worker status is active(meaning it fetched no message in the last worker cycle)
+pollingIntervalOnIdle : time interval before fetching the next message when the worker status is active(meaning it fetched no message in the last worker cycle)

 ```javascript
 {